 Consider organisational culture or informal practices that discourage men from accessing forms of family-related leave.
+See the WfQ questions outlined in Section 8.

 WfQ survey results contain questions relating specifically to family-related leave and can be reviewed for patterns by gender and other target groups, as well as across higher and lower classification levels.
-If your organisation contributes to the WfQ survey, review responses to the below questions.